Escape the summer heat and head to the beach! Below is a list of some of the most popular Southern California campgrounds we have on the site.

 Faria County Beach Park is the furthest south of three parks located between Ventura and Carpinteria.
 The three parks on Highway 101 between Ventura and Santa Barbara are Hobson R.V. park, Rincon R.V. park, and Faria County Beach Park.

 This small campground is triangle-shaped with campsites around the edges.
 Many of the sites are right next to the ocean.
-There’s a small beach just below the rocks.
+There is also a small beach just below the rocks.

 El Capitan State Beach offers day use and overnight camping.
 Located about a 30 minute drive north of Santa Barbara along Highway 101.
 El Capitan has lots of shady areas with many oak and sycamore trees throughout the park.
 Some of the campsites offer beautiful views from the cliff-top.